 Manually Store your edits

-However this tool will not(!) adjust the attachment points and the Volume Bones!
+Important: This tool will not(!) adjust the attachment points and the Volume Bones!
 If you need to do that, then we have the Bone snapping tool.

 The Bone Snapping Tool